 Splunk

 Splunk focuses its log management services around enterprise customers who need concise tools for searching, diagnosing and reporting any events surrounding data logs.
 Splunk’s software is built to support the process of indexing and deciphering logs of any type, whether structured, unstructured, or sophisticated application logs, based on a multi-line approach.

+The VA has two Splunk products in the TRM; Splunk Enterprise and Splunk Enterprise Security.
+Splunk Enterprise is used to manage logs and provide feedback on function and performance to developers and system owners.
+The Security product looks for vulnerabilities and is used in risk mitigation by VA Security.
+Both read the same log files from the same forwarders and indexers.
+While the ATO for a system may already have Splunk installed and in use, permissions for Splunk Enterprise for use by developers may be required separately.
+Licensing for Splunk is ‘log sized’ based.
+Thus developers use of Splunk may trigger larger log storage.
+It is important to contact the system owner for licensing information.

 Key Features: